Cómo duele callar

-Cómo duele callar (English: How Painful Silence), is a Mexican telenovela produced by Eugenio Cobo for Televisa in 1987.
+Cómo duele callar (English: How it Hurts to Keep Quiet'), is a Mexican telenovela produced by Eugenio Cobo for Televisa in 1987.

 Cynthia Klitbo, Graciela Mauri, Leonardo Daniel and Edgardo Gazcón as protagonists, while Joaquín Cordero and Guillermo García Cantú star as the antagonists.

 Plot

 In a small town in Veracruz the story of three family groups bound by secrets, passions, hatred and resentment develops.
 The first of these consists of two sisters, unscrupulous Aurelia (Alma Muriel) and submissive Eugenia (Nuria Bages) who live alone on the farm of his own, both lay their eyes on the foreman of it, Villegas (Enrique Rocha), a man of passions that will become the source of conflict between the two sisters.